nico-hn/color_contrast_calc_py/README.rst

 and the other for the web safe colors.

-And there is a function ``color_contrast_calc.color.hsl_colors`` that generates a list of HSL colors.
+And there is a function ``color_contrast_calc.color.hsl_colors`` that generates a list of HSL colors that share same saturation and lightness.

 For example, save the following code as color_lists.py: